energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/04-FOSS-Terms-Intro-FOSS-licenses.md

 ### Shared common expectations and historical artifacts.

 All licenses try to exclude liability for the authors of the source code as much as possible.
-According to the DAP this has limited effectivity in Denmark, see section 4.3ff.
+According to the DAP this has limited effectivity in Denmark, see section 4.3ff, 2.1.6ff.

+Also, all require active acknowledgement of the use and the license used.
+See DAP 2.1.5, 2.1.4.

 Some try to protect against software patents, try to protect trademarks (or brands or the publishers reputation, ...) that might be covered in the code.
+(See DAP 2.2.1 for the GPL example)

 Usually they are intended to terminate on violation of the conditions.
-Some allow for reinstatement of the license, some don't.
+Some allow for reinstatement of the license (e.g. MPL, see DAP 2.2.9), some don't.
 If you don't have a license you must not use or distribute the source code.
-- Some contain historical feuds leading to intended inability to be combined with others (Apache 2 vs. GPL2) based on automatic termination of combination.
+- Some contain historical feuds leading to intended inability to be combined with others (Apache vs. GPL2) based on automatic termination of combination.

 Some have an **"update clause".** Some license texts have versions (GPL2, GPL3, ...), some contain language where the intent was to "switch" to a newer version upon release of a new version of the license.
 (GPLv2+).